Our guides, our community, and what's happening

 Here are some of our team :)

-Company owner, hiking & sea kayaking guide, survival instructor and team building facilitator is Fred Stillman who has been leading eco/adventure tours throughout Atlantic Canada since 1999.
+Fred Stillman - Company owner, expedition leader, hiking & sea kayaking guide, survival instructor and team building facilitator.
+Fred has been leading eco/adventure tours throughout Atlantic Canada since 1999.
 Fred has taught the Outdoor Guiding program and Outdoor Food Preparation courses at the Nova Scotia Community College.
-Other experience has been leading bicycle trips in NS, PEI, NFLD and Croatia.
-He also fixes bikes for children in need, and acts as a volunteer trail warden with the Nova Scotia Trails Federation.
+Fred has recently completed his 46th trip to Sable Island NPR and has been trained to assist with winter research with the Sable Island Institute.

-Devon has a tremendous passion for people, the environment and culture.
-He has a strong and varied skill set and brings a wide range of knowledge and leadership to the team.
-Devon holds a BES degree from Saint Mary’s University.
-He is certified in Advanced WRFA (40hrs) and is Paddle Canada Level 2 certified.
-You'll find him in our shop at Fisherman’s Cove, working Sea Kayak tours, youth programs, hiking tours, corporate events and occasionally on Sable Island.
+Devon Gillighan - Expedition leader, has a tremendous passion for people, nature, and science.
+He has a varied skill set and brings a wide range of knowledge to the team.
+Devon has a BES degree from Saint Mary's University.
+He holds both AWRFA and Paddle Canada Level 2 certifications.
+Devon is a confident leader and has been involved with expeditions to Sable Island NPR by helicopter, plane, and ship.

-Adam brings a wealth of outdoor leadership and team building knowledge and experience to the team.
+Adam Zita - Hiking and sea kayaking guide, brings a wealth of outdoor leadership and team building knowledge and experience to the team.
 He loves what he does and it shows.
 Adam has a solid understanding of group dynamics from children's groups to corporate adults.
 Adam has a wonderful personality and is happiest outdoors with people.
 He is also an active hiking and sea kayaking tour guide and a Paddle Canada Level 1 Instructor.

-Joey has an incredible amount of knowledge and skill.
+Joey Yazer - Hiking and kayaking guide, has an incredible amount of knowledge and skill.
 He's great at teaching survival, leading hiking and sea kayaking tours.
 He's also a fantastic photographer and many of his photos are featured on this website.
-Joey is also a paramedic, a paramedic instructor and a Dr. of Veterinarian medicine.
+Joey is also a paramedic, a paramedic instructor and a

 Working with us.